 The Career Development Office is committed to getting to know every NDLS student by offering individualized counseling and tailored advice.
-Through participation in Admitted Students events, 1L Orientation and educational programming throughout the academic year, the CDO and its staff members can serve as an invaluable resource during your time at NDLS.
-For some students, a few meetings are all they want or need; others will choose to meet with their career counselor many times throughout the year to discuss their career goals, fine tune their job search strategy and to hone their professional development skills.
+Through participation in Admitted Students events, 1L Orientation and educational programming throughout the academic year, the CDO and its staff members can serve as a valuable resource during your time at NDLS.

 There are a variety of professional opportunities available to students during their 1L summer.
 Public interest organizations, government agencies, law firms, professors in need of research assistants, and judges all hire law students.

 The immediate goal for your 1L summer is simply to do something that either increases your legal knowledge or refines those skills most often indicative of success in a legal setting.
 By the end of the summer, the aim is to be able to articulate what you have learned and how you are more prepared for a career in the legal industry.
 Your 1L summer is an ideal opportunity to pursue what interests you.
 If possible, it is an excellent idea to spend the summer in the geographic area in which you intend to practice post-graduation, so that you can establish a connection to the region on your resume and can begin to create contacts within that particular legal community.